Anti-communism: Former communists

 Milovan Djilas was a former Yugoslav communist official who became a prominent dissident and critic of communism.
+Ante Ciliga was a former Croatian communist, one of the earliest leaders of the Yugoslav Communist Party and the main organizer of the Proština rebellion.
+After being imprisoned in a gulag during The Great purge, he became a fiery anti-communist and ideologue of the Croatian Ustaše movement.
 Leszek Kołakowski was a Polish communist who became a famous anti-communist.
 He was best known for his critical analyses of Marxist thought, especially his acclaimed three-volume history, Main Currents of Marxism, which is "considered by some to be one of the most important books on political theory of the 20th century".
 The God That Failed is a 1949 book which collects together six essays with the testimonies of a number of famous former communists who were writers and journalists.
 The common theme of the essays is the authors' disillusionment with and abandonment of communism.
 The promotional byline to the book is "Six famous men tell how they changed their minds about communism."
 Anatoliy Golitsyn and Oleg Kalugin were both former KGB officers, the latter being a general.
 Dmitri Volkogonov was a Soviet general who got access to Soviet archives following glasnost, and wrote a critical biography dismantling the cult of Lenin by refuting Leninist ideology.

 Whittaker Chambers was a former spy for the Soviet Union who testified against his fellow spies before the House Un-American Activities Committee; Bella Dodd was another American anti-communist.

 Other anti-communists who were once Marxists include the writers Max Eastman, John Dos Passos, James Burnham, Morrie Ryskind, Frank Meyer, Will Herberg, Sidney Hook, the contributors to the book The God That Failed: Louis Fischer, André Gide, Arthur Koestler, Ignazio Silone, Stephen Spender, Tajar Zavalani and Richard Wright.
 Anti-communists who were once socialists, liberals or social democrats include John Chamberlain, Friedrich Hayek, Raymond Moley, Norman Podhoretz, David Horowitz, and Irving Kristol.